A self-build can be daunting but armed with the right support it can lead to your dream home.

 3. Don’t buy any materials until all the planning is finalised

 4. Make sure you have adequate insurance cover for your site and for the build.
-Your mortgage advisor can help you with this
+Your mortgage specialist can help you with this

 5. Find out if each tradesperson’s work is guaranteed and insured.
 Ask to see a public liability insurance certificate